hasanahmed999/hasanahmed999.github.io/_tabs/about.md

 order: 1
 ---

 Hi.
 My name's Hasan.
 I'm primarily a python developer with 2 years of experience with Python and 1 year of experience with SQL/Relational Databases.
 I had a stint at cisco where I worked on test automation for their routers and learned about networking.
-I also had experience working with clients at Broadridge where he did general bug fixes and implementation.
+I also had experience working with clients at Broadridge where I did general bug fixes and implementation.

 I also have a side interest in cybersecurity and have been taking online networking courses and hope to work towards certain certifications to mix software and cybersecurity in some way in my career.
 I aim to get a cloud certification of some sort (GCP, AWS) as well as IT Certifications like the Security+ but would need hands-on experience in the IT field.